v1ctorio/join-my-channel/README.md

 > [!NOTE]
 > To deploy it, follow the guide at [/docs/deploy.md](./docs/deploy.md).

+And, **this is just a blueprint**.
+If you use this you totally should edit some of the code to make it more your own.
+If you need any help, ask me!
 ## Contributing

 To set up a dev environment, populate the `.env` and